 Where to sleep and eat in Delhi

 There are many good places to stay in Delhi, as it caters to India tourism.
-I stayed at The Piccadilly, which is well connected to other areas of interest via the metro – the Janakpuri station is right outside the hotel.
+I stayed at The Piccadily, which is well connected to other areas of interest via the metro – the Janakpuri station is right outside the hotel.
 Rooms are large and comfortable, there is a beautiful swimming pool, two good restaurants and an excellent breakfast buffet.
+Click here to book now or here to read more reviews

 A lot of restaurants are located in the Connaught Place area – a favorite of the locals.
 There are choices for pretty much any kind of cuisine around, but restaurants tend to be packed at weekends.